 Frequently Asked Questions Here are the questions that we find parents most frequently ask.
 If you have any questions that are not answered here, please contact the school office and we will be happy to help!
 Can children have medicine in school?
 We have a policy in place for the administration of medicines.
 Where necessary, we will endeavour to give prescription medicines to children whilst in school.
 In advance of this, you will need to complete a form upon which we will record when we have administered the medicine.
-All medicines will be securely stored and must be handed into the school office.
-Non-prescribed medicine cannot be given by school.
-Parents may come into school to administer this themselves where necessary.
-Simple first aid is dealt with at school by qualified first aiders but if further treatment is needed then parents or carers and, if required, the child's doctor, will be contacted for further advice.
-In an emergency, an ambulance would be called The hearing and sight of all children is tested soon after they enter school, and parents are not normally present for this.
+A Simple first aid is dealt with at school by qualified first aiders but if and parents are not normally present for this.
 Dental inspections of all children are made from time to time.
 Our school nurse is happy to discuss any parental concerns that may arise and her contact details are available from the school office.
 Are there school trips to pay for?
 To deepen the delivery of the school curriculum, we aim to provide a broad range of enriching activities.
-On occasions, parents and carers will be asked to financially contribute to these, on a voluntary basis.
-We endeavour to keep these costs as low as possible.
-All children are offered a residential school trip in both Year 5 and Year 6 for which there is a charge.
-Flexible payment plans will be offered wherever possible.
-What clubs and activities can my child access?
-Lunchtime activities are available for all children and include a range of sports, crafts and other activities.
-The timetable changes on a termly basis to keep the activities fresh and exciting.
-After school clubs are offered to all children in Year One and upwards.
-These run Monday through to Thursday from 3.15-4.15pm and change every term.
-Some clubs are run by school staff and others by external providers.
-There is a cost associated with some of these clubs which is collected via ParentPay or by payment directly to external providers.
+On occasions, parents and carers will be What clubs and activities can my child access? sports, crafts and other activities.
+The timetable changes on a termly basis After school clubs are offered to all children in Year One and upwards These run Monday through to Thursday from 3.15-4.15pm and change every term.
+Some clubs are run by school staff and others by external collected via ParentPay or by payment directly to external providers.
 Examples of clubs are recorders, choir, football, dodge ball, gymnastics, cricket, basketball, tennis, art and film making.
-What jewellery can children wear to school?
-Children may wear watches and one pair of stud earrings to school but should remove these for PE.
+What jewellery can children wear to school? should remove these for PE.
 If your child is unable to remove these items independently, please remove them before your child comes to school.
 Please note that we cannot accept any responsibility for any accidents caused by, or related to, the wearing of jewellery.
-Staff are unable to accept liability for loss or damage to such items.
-Can children bring mobile phones to school?
-We do not allow children to bring electronic devices or mobile phones to school.
-What hairstyles are acceptable in school?
+Staff are unable to accept liability for loss or damage to such items Can children bring mobile phones to school?
+If your child needs a mobile phone for walking to and from school, these must be handed in to the school office on arrival at school and collected at What hairstyles are acceptable in school?
 We request that hairstyles are sensible and appropriate for school.
 Long hair must be tied up for PE.
-We do not allow unnatural hair colourants or shaved hair designs.
-What happens in extreme weather conditions?
-Our policy is to close the school only if forced to by a risk to the health and safety of our staff and children.
-In the event of a school closure, due to adverse weather conditions, a notice will be posted on our website.
-If the school has to close unexpectedly in the middle of the day because of bad weather, parents will be informed by text or phone, and a notice will be posted on the website.
+We do not allow unnatural hair colourants or What happens in extreme weather conditions? will be posted on the website.
 Children will only be sent home if we have concerns that they are at risk of being unable to travel home safely.
 In this instance, every effort must be taken to collect your child as soon as possible.
-If you personally cannot get to school, or you work out of the local area, please have a contingency plan in place, i.e. another adult who may collect your child in your absence.
-Please make sure that we have at least two current contact numbers, in case we need to contact you urgently.
-Information is also available under 'School Closures' on the local authority website: www.northamptonshire.gov.uk.
-Or via BBC Radio Northampton 104.2 FM, 103.6 FM.
+If you personally cannot get to school, or you work out of the ocal area, please have a contingency plan in place, i.e. another adult who at least two current contact numbers, in case we need to contact you Information is also available via BBC Radio Northampton 104.2 FM, 103.6